munabhusal/Dynamic-Programming/Fibonacci/Readme.md

 time complexity is O(2^n)

-meaning to calulate fib(50), 2^50 steps needs to be calculated.
+Meaning to calulate fib(50), 2^50 steps needs to be calculated.

 space complexity is O(n)